-Kanye West sneakers fetch record $1.8 million at auction
+Kanye West sneakers fetch record $1.8M at private sale

-NEW YORK (AP) — A pair of prototype Nikes worn by Kanye West during his performances of “Hey Mama” and “Stronger” at the Grammy Awards in 2008 has shattered the record for a pair of sneakers at auction.
+NEW YORK (AP) — A pair of prototype Nikes worn by Kanye West during his performances of “Hey Mama” and “Stronger” at the Grammy Awards in 2008 has shattered the record for a pair of sneakers ever sold.

 Sotheby’s announced Monday that West’s so-called “Grammy Worn” Nike Air Yeezy 1 fetched $1.8 in a private sale.
 It was acquired by RARES, a sneaker investment marketplace.

 The sale marks the highest publicly recorded price for a sneaker sale and the first pair of sneakers to top $1 million.
+Sotheby’s brokered the private sale.

 The size 12 shoes designed by West and Mark Smith are made of soft black leather with perforated detailing throughout the upper, and the heel overlay is branded with a tonal Swoosh.
 The design features the iconic Yeezy forefoot strap and signature ‘Y’ medallion lacelocks in bright pink.